Dheeju/TankGame/README.md

 + The Concept, Rules and (initial) requirements
 + We’ll iterate around a loop while making this game
 + Constantly asking “what’s least fun”
-+ Remember we’re not AAA studios
++ Remember we’re not AAA studio!!!!!
 + Let’s find the essence of fun of this game.